 HCLT: What is your number one art piece/place/event in this area?

 JS: Reynolda House and Gardens, also in Winston-Salem: Not only do they bring in fabulous exhibits, but the gardens and walking trails are always open and feel like a respite from the city.
 Full of orchids, succulents, herbs, and all sorts of other colorful plants, the greenhouse there is dare I say it, magical.

 JS: I always have a big stack of books on the nightstand and on the floor by the bed.
 Currently I’m working my way through Roar, a sports physiology book for female athletes by Dr. Stacy Sims, Mary Oliver’s Upstream, The Secret Lives of Color by Kassia St. Clair, and Ann Powers’ Good Booty, on sex, race, and music in America.
 There’s also another stack of books I’m rereading to write a blog post.

 HCLT: Best meal in the Charlotte area?

 JS: I grew up in Davidson, and the Soda Shop holds a special place in my heart because I got some of my first taste of freedom there.
 I was allowed to walk there with friends sometimes after elementary school, and it made me feel like a “big kid.”
 Also, their “Big O” drink is delicious.

-You can see my work on my website www.jessicasingerman.com.
+You can see my work at Elder Gallery of Contemporary Art and on my website www.jessicasingerman.com.
 In addition to showing my artwork, I write a blog where I share art musings: tips for artists, the stories behind my work, and other art-related posts.
-You can also follow me on Instagram @jessicasingerman and Facebook @jessicasingermanfineart
+You can also follow me on Instagram @jessicasingermanfineart and Facebook @jessicasingermanfineart

 HCLT: What is up next?